ReghunathRahul/rob6323_go2_project/README.md

 Commanded planar velocities and episode start times are also resampled to avoid synchronized rollouts and simulator-specific exploitation.
 Together, friction modeling and randomization encourage feedback-driven control policies that remain stable across actuator variability rather than overfitting to nominal dynamics.

+## Major additions, rationale, and exact reproduction

+Actuator friction modeling was added to capture non-ideal joint behavior, including stiction and velocity-dependent damping, which are absent in the default simulator.
+This improves realism by reducing high-frequency joint chatter and producing smoother stance–swing transitions.
+The addition increases robustness of the learned policy under actuator uncertainty and improves sim-to-real transfer.

 ## Output: Direct Locomotion Task (Friction walk)

 The video below illustrates the effect of nonlinear actuator friction modeling and reset-time domain randomization on learned locomotion behavior.